HaoYang670/rucat/README.md

   embedded mode: use in memory db, can only create engine in the same process (embedded) local mode: use local mode db, can create engines embedded or locally remote mode: use remote db, can create engines embedded, locally or remotely.
-8. Strong typed engineId and engine endpoint
+8. Strong typed engine endpoint